domschrei/mallob/docs/app/sat/README.md

 For quickstarting, there are several MallobSat presets available in `config/presets/`, such as `satcomp26-safe` (with real-time proof checking), `sat-incremental` (for incremental SAT solving), and `palrup-*` (for scalable production and checking of parallel UNSAT proofs).

+See also the [SATWITHPRE engine](../satwithpre/README.md), which combines the MallobSat engine with a number of preprocessing actors and, as such, hosts some of the currently best performing SAT solving methods in Mallob(Sat).

 ## Input Formats